††††† RELATES TO: KRS 205.520, 205.619, 304.14-640, 304.14-642, 42 C.F.R. Part 435, 38 U.S.C. 5503, 42 U.S.C. 1396a, 1396b, 1396d, 1397jj(b), 1397p

 ††††† (b) Its sale is barred by a legal impediment; or

-††††† (c) The owner's reasonable efforts to sell by informing the public of his intention to sell the property at fair market value have been unsuccessful.
+††††† (c) The owner's reasonable efforts to sell by informing the public of his or her intention to sell the property at fair market value have been unsuccessful.

-††††† (15) An amount received which is a result of an underpayment or a retroactive payment of benefits from retirement, survivors, and disability insurance (RSDI) benefits or SSI shall be excluded as a resource for the first six (6) months following the month in which the amount is received.
+††††† (12) An amount received which is a result of an underpayment or a retroactive payment of benefits from Retirement, Survivors, and Disability Insurance or SSI shall be excluded as a resource for the first six (6) months following the month in which the amount is received.

 ††††† (a) Completely excluded as a resource if the individual can show that the amount was paid as compensation for expenses incurred or losses suffered as a result of a crime; or